mockyeah/mockyeah/packages/mockyeah-docs/src/pages/API/Mock-API.md

 Response options informing mockyeah how to respond to matching requests.

+If you pass just a string as response options, that's equivalent to passing just `{ text: 'your string' }`.

 See below for explanation of the `Responder` type.

 **One of the following response body options may be used per mock:**